 The title is a bit tongue in cheek, but I get asked this question so often that I thought it might be useful!

-Now my work falls into two main categories, property and tailor made travel (more on that later), although I spent most of my time on the former.
+Now my work mainly concerns property though I occasionally still organise tailor made travel.
 I enjoy both for the same reason, it is profoundly rewarding being able to work out exactly what people want or need and to be able to provide it.
-To be able to do both in a place that I love, and to share that with people, and make it more accessible to them, is also very satisfying.
+To be able to do both in a place that I love, and to share that place with people, and make it more accessible to them, is also very satisfying.
 Continue reading

 Every time I have a couple of hour or so to wander round Monopoli I remember why I am here.
 It is always possible to, as they say here, ‘unire l’utile col dilettevole’ – combine the useful with the delightful. … Continue reading